 Like all the children of Alexei Mikhailovich, Peter I received a good education at home, and then throughout the live improved his knowledge and skills in different areas, paying particular attention to the military and seamanship.
 In 1687 he created a toy army - Preobrazhensky and Semyonov Regiments, which subsequently became the basis for the Russian regular army.
 In 1688-1693 a toy flotilla on Lake Plescheevo had been operating.
 Its experience was then used in the construction of the fleet in the Black Sea and the Baltic.
 And in 1697-1698 the young tsar made a trip abroad, during which not only had he studied the peculiarities of the state system of other countries, but also attended a full course of Artillery Sciences in Königsberg, a theoretical course of shipbuilding in Britain and a six-month practical work of a carpenter in the shipyards of Amsterdam.

-While preserving and strengthening the feudal serf system during his reign, Peter I conducted a series of reforms aimed at overcoming the separation of Russia from the West-European path of development and increase of influence of the country on the international economy and politics.
+Peter I conducted a series of reforms aimed at overcoming the separation of Russia from the West-European path of development and increase of influence of the country on the international economy and politics.

 The vigorous foreign policy of the tsar contributed significantly to this fact.
 Thus, as a result of the Azov campaigns of 1695-1696, Russia seized the Turkish fortress of Azov, and gained access to the Azov and Black Seas.
 In the course of the Northern War (1700-1721) were restored the lands on the banks of the Neva, in Karelia and the Baltic states, previously conquered by Sweden.
 Russia also gained access to the Baltic sea, which greatly influenced its economic, political and cultural development.
 During the Persian campaign (1722-1723) Russia annexed to its territories the western coast of the Caspian Sea with the cities of Derbent and Baku.